 Danish companies are known around the world for their innovative products and solutions.
 Collaboration is the foundation of their success.
 The Danish food arena is built on a strong collaborative mindset.
 Interdisciplinary, cross-sector partnerships continue to deliver new innovative opportunities and play a leading role in our successful exports to international markets.
 It has also helped create some of the best international food producers in the world.
 The tradition for sharing knowledge and expertise has not only enabled the Danish food arena to take great innovative strides.
 Guided by the UN sustainable development goals, broad public-private partnerships are taking innovation from Denmark around the world.
 A growing number of these projects support the development of local food supply chains in countries where safe and healthy food is not yet accessible to all.
 Today, it is widely acknowledged that collaboration is the key to securing a safe and reliable global food supply for the future - through the development of sustainable, efficient and increasingly digital solutions.
 Denmark is at the forefront in all respects.

-Food Nation

-Food Nation is a non-profit partnership established by the Danish government and leading private organisations and companies.
+Food Nation Food Nation is a non-profit partnership established by the Danish government and leading private organisations and companies.
 It is your gateway to information about the Danish food cluster and knowhow that can accelerate the growth of international businesses through better solutions, innovative products and trusting cooperation.
 The Danish food cluster encompasses everything from primary production in agriculture and the fishing industry to the food products consumers buy in stores.
 Companies, universities, research institutes, local and national authorities and other private and public organisations belong to the extensive, collaborative network.
 Together, they work hand-in-hand with international partners to maintain and improve food quality and safety along the value chain.

-Take an interactive tour

-Food Nation's Visitor Centre in central Copenhagen welcomes international delegations, providing them with an introduction to Danish capabilities within food.
+Take an interactive tour Food Nation's Visitor Centre welcomes international delegations, providing them with an introduction to Danish capabilities within food and agriculture.
 An interactive installation at the centre gives visitors an up-to-date overview of the food value chain based on their individual interests.
 It is the ideal starting point before visiting Danish food producers and production facilities.

-Food Nation is a great place to start learning about how Denmark can support sustainable development through collaboration.
-Find out more about our services, the Danish food arena and arranging a visit to the Food Nation visitor centre at foodnationdenmark.dk

-Today, it is widely acknowledged that collaboration is the key to securing a safe and reliable global food supply for the future
+Food Nation is a great place to start learning about how Denmark can support sustainable development through collaboration and how you can benefit from the Danish food cluster.
+Find out more about Food Nation's services and arrange a visit to Food Nation Visitor Centre in Copenhagen or Aarhus at foodnationdenmark.com Today, it is widely acknowledged that collaboration is the key to securing a safe and reliable global food supply for the future

-SUSTAINABLE DEVELOPMENT MAKES BUSINESS STRONGER

-Embedding the UN sustainable development goals (SDGs) in everyday business may be easier said than done.
+SUSTAINABLE DEVELOPMENT MAKES BUSINESS STRONGER Embedding the UN sustainable development goals (SDGs) in everyday business may be easier said than done.

-Different tools and guides are developed for making sustainability a natural part of the business value chain

-This is why organisations in Denmark, such as the Danish Confederation of Industry and the Danish Agriculture & Food Council, are helping companies use the goals to strengthen their business.
+Different tools and guides are developed for making sustainability a natural part of the business value chain This is why organisations in Denmark, such as the Danish Confederation of Industry and the Danish Agriculture & Food Council, are helping companies use the goals to strengthen their business.
 A range of tools and guides have been developed - all aimed at making sustainability a natural part of the business value chain.

-Find out more about this work at danskindustri.dk/sdg and lf.dk/baeredygtighed

-Case by Food Nation
+Find out more about this work at danskindustri.dk/sdg and lf.dk/baeredygtighed Case by Food Nation

-INGREDIENT INDUSTRY

-Producers of enzymes, cultures and other ingredients
+INGREDIENT INDUSTRY Producers of enzymes, cultures and other ingredients

 GASTRONOMY & THE CONSUMER

 Retail, consumers, restaurant, authorities, tourism & other related industries

 READ MORE FOODNATIONDENMARK.COM